-On the other hand, the licensee has the obligation to carry out effluent monitoring of the discharged material.
+On the other hand, the licensee has the obligation to carry out monitoring of the effluent discharged to the environment.

-Although present legislations are continuously being reviewed and improved with an aim to be at par with international standards, they nonetheless provide an adequate basic mechanism aimed at controlling responsible people to deal with radioactive material and hence radioactive waste in a safe manner.
+Although present legislations are continuously being reviewed and improved with an aim to be at par with international standards, they nonetheless provide an adequate basic mechanisms aimed at controlling licensee to deal with radioactive material and hence radioactive waste in a safe manner.
 Figure 3.6-4 shows the flow chart of processing the license application.